e-ditiones/ODD17/README.md

 ## Introduction

-We chose to separate metadata (in the `<teiHeader>`) from transcription (in the `<text>`).
+We chose to separate metadata (encoded in the `<teiHeader>`) from transcription (encoded in the `<text>`).

-This way, we have the possibility to create two schemas, one specific to printed documents, the other to manuscripts.
+This way, we have the possibility to create two schemas for the `<teiHeader>`, one specific to the metadata of printed documents, the other to the metadata of manuscripts.

-After the OCR of the text, its encoding will be completed in three phases :
+After the OCR of the text (as the transcription), its encoding will be completed in three phases :
 * Level 1 : the encoding will distinguish form and content
 * Level 2 : we will add semantic informations
 * Level 3 : we will add linguistical informations